sjTaylor/dnSim/README.md

 [X]add in sp counting

-[ ]add in an option for a pages instead of wide mode
+[X]add in an option for pages instead of wide mode

 [X]add in sp caps for lvl 80